 Installation

 WordPress can be downloaded for free from wordpress.org site and installed on any hosting server.
 It is famous for the 5 minutes installation process which can be carried out manually or using the services provided by hosting company.
-For example, Bluehost has an integrated service called “MOJO Marketplace”, similarly SiteGround offers a one-click installation of WordPress using Softaculous on chosen domain.
+Many cPanel hosting companies offers an one-click installation of WordPress using Softaculous on chosen domain.
+On other hand, popular companies like SiteGround also offers their custom platform for installing WordPress in less than a minute.

 Release Cycles